Like every scene, the sugar bowl has its own lingo. Here are some common terms you might hear.

 An affectionate term for another sugar baby, think like a big sister who’s there to help and look out for each other online.

 Sugar on the Side

 Like “on the side” implies, this is about being discreet because there’s usually a Mrs. around.
-For the guys, it’s usually best to be up-front about your marital status, some women just don’t want to be “the other women” for moral reasons or avoiding potential drama.
+For the guys, it’s usually best to be up-front about your marital status.
+Some women don’t want to be “the other women” for moral reasons or avoiding potential drama.

-The opposite of the Angel Baby, she (or he) just needs help getting through university, college or grad school.
-Usually more down-to-earth, and might be more interested in a platonic arrangement.
+The opposite of the Angel Baby, she (or he) needs help getting through university, college or grad school.
+Usually more down-to-earth and might be more interested in a platonic arrangement.